 Most side netting will have a hooking mechanism or require sandbags to keep it secure.

-This side netting from Rukket Sports works great for multiple sports including golf, softball, baseball and lacrosse, and it only costs $50.
+This side netting from Rukket Sports works great for multiple sports including golf, softball, baseball and lacrosse.

 Building a DIY putting green is a whole other topic that deserves its own article.

 Indoors, you can build an effective putting green with AstroTurf, foam squares, and a carpet protector; see this video.
-However, you can get good pre-built putting greens for under $100 at places like Amazon.
+We have also written a dedicated step-by-step guide for building your own indoor putting green here.

 However you want to mix and match your golf simulator, going the DIY route whenever possible will save you a lot of money as opposed to buying everything ready-made.
 Here’s what you can expect to save: